RIKEN-RCCS/lens3/v2/doc/user-guide.md

 ![Landing page screenshot](../../v1/doc/ug1.jpg)

 __List Pools__ section displays a list of existing pools.
 It is a slider list.
-Check the "minio-state" of the pool just created.
+Check the ""backend-state" of the pool just created.
 It should be _ready_.
 A pool is unusable when it is in the _inoperable_ state (often, the reason is the directory is not writable).